shramanpadhalni-web/RAG_Evaluation_ragas/README.md

    ```
    pip install -r requirements.txt
    ```
+4. Make sure you have the .env file in the root and have defined the openai key as OPENAI_API_KEY = "YOUR-OPENAI_KEY"
 ## Usage/Examples

 This project uses the ChromaDB for the vector embeddings.
 The script populate_db.py populates the ChromaDB with embeddings from a [medical abstract dataset](https://github.com/sebischair/Medical-Abstracts-TC-Corpus), enabling advanced text retrieval capabilities.
 Follow the steps below to use it in your project: